If you’re monitoring your weight or keeping track of your fitness progress, knowing how many calories you burn in a day can help you reach your goals.

 The worst part of counting calories will be feeling hungry.
 This is almost inevitable if you’re reducing the amount of food you’d normally eat in a day.

 High-volume eating can work to counteract this.
-It’s a strategy of eating where you can consume a large amount of food while not exceeding your calorie goals as you’re eating a lot of food that’s low in density, i.e. low in calories.
+It’s a strategy of eating where you consume a large amount of food while not exceeding your calorie goals, by eating a lot of food that’s low in density, i.e. low in calories.

 It’s based on the idea that a food’s physical weight and the number of calories it has is not directly linked.
 For example, 160g of (cooked) red lentils works out to be about 154 calories.
 While 170g of (cooked) white pasta works out to be almost double this at 282 calories.